trampgeek/jobe/README.md

 This version of jobe is configured for use by Moodle Coderunner.
-The various language compile and run flags should be appropriate for most such use, but can be changed by editing the course code as follows.
+The various language compile and run flags should be appropriate for most such use, but can be changed by editing the source code as follows.

 The folder *application/libraries* contains all the code that executes submitted jobs.
 The file *LanguageTask.php* defines an abstract class